 The organisation was founded in 2005 by a group of students passionate about improving the health, education and empowerment of women and children society as a means of increasing development in Ghana.

-NOYED-Ghana is an inclusive organisation focussed on improving access to education, health services and governance for women and children through community led programs and campaigns allowing them to build the skills and capacity to improve their quality of life.
+NOYED-Ghana is an inclusive organisation focused on improving access to education, health services and governance for women and children through community led programs and campaigns allowing them to build the skills and capacity to improve their quality of life.

 To collaborate with community networks for the creation and implementation of cost effective and sustainable development initiatives.